The Science of Nutrition

 How do I know when these challenges change from “normal” to concerning?

-Good question!
+Good question.
 Like I mentioned in the previous question, it can be common to have these symptoms, but that does not mean they have to be your normal.
-If you are going multiple days without a bowel movement or experiencing indigestion that is preventing you from eating enough calories to meet yours and the baby's nutritional needs, this would be concerning.
+If you are going multiple days without a bowel movement or experiencing indigestion that is preventing you from eating enough calories to meet yours and the baby's nutritional needs, this would be concerning and time to seek support from your practitioner.

-1. Hydration is key.
+• Hydration is key.
 Most women need to be drinking at least 80oz of water and can benefit from also adding electrolytes to their water.
-Needed has a great electrolyte + trace mineral powder that could be beneficial for your constipation (psst: if your stools are hard and pebbly this is a sign you need more water!).
+Needed has a great electrolyte + trace mineral powder that could be beneficial for your constipation (If your stools are hard and pebbly this is a sign you need more water).

-3. Consider using extra Magnesium (citrate or glycinate), but always check with your doctor on dosing and if this is appropriate for you.
-(Check out Needed’s Sleep + Relaxation Support for an extra boost of Magnesium).
+• Consider using extra Magnesium (citrate or glycinate), but always check with your doctor on dosing and if this is appropriate for you.

 What can we do about nausea and fatigue during pregnancy?
 Is this linked to gut health?

 Once you become pregnant, estrogen and progesterone increase which alters the gut microbiota.
-Your metabolism also slows to extract more nutrients from foods (which is a good thing!)
+Your metabolism also slows to extract more nutrients from foods (which is a good thing.)
+It can sometimes manifest as part of uncomfortable side affects.
+But there are things you can do help naturally elevate it.

 • Eat enough protein (try for 4-5 oz per meal)